jlabclouds/Flask/README.md

 ## Example Use Cases and Related Technologies

-Here are some practical scenarios where FlaskJinjaPy can be applied, along with specific examples:
+Here are some practical scenarios where Flask can be applied, along with specific examples:

 - **Personal Portfolio Website:**
-    Use FlaskJinjaPy to build a dynamic portfolio that displays your projects, skills, and blog posts.
+    Use Flask to build a dynamic portfolio that displays your projects, skills, and blog posts.
 For example, you can create a `/projects` route that renders a list of projects from a Python data structure or database, and a `/blog` route that displays articles using Jinja2 templates.

 - **Internal Dashboards:**
     Develop a dashboard for your team to monitor sales, website analytics, or server status.
 For instance, you can fetch data from an API or database and render interactive charts using libraries like Chart.js, all within a FlaskJinjaPy app.